 Medigap Plan G

-Medicare Supplement Plan G or Medigap Plan G, dare I say it, may be the best medicare gap insurance and the new standard in complete coverage.
+Medicare Supplement Plan G or Medigap Plan G, dare I say it, maybe the best medicare gap insurance and the new standard in complete coverage.
 Since Medigap Plan J was discontinued in 2010, in order to get full coverage, you need to purchase Plan F or Plan G to get what most consider full coverage.

 Ever wondered which Medigap plan is currently the most popular?
-It’s Plan F by a landslide—about 55% of all Medigap plans currently in force are Plan F. Plan C is a distant second at about 9%, according to the most recent Medigap enrollment data.
+It’s Plan F by a landslide—about 55% of all Medigap plans currently in force is Plan F. Plan C is a distant second at about 9%, according to the most recent Medigap enrollment data.

 However, Plan N and Plan G are skyrocketing in popularity, up 33% and 25% respectively over last year’s numbers.1